virtualagc/virtualagc/PTC-ADAPT-Self-Test-Program/README.md

 # Files

-- PTC-ADAPT-Self-Test-Program.tsv &mdash; this is a transcription of the program's octal listing, which begins at p.
+- PTC-ADAPT-Self-Test-Program.tsv &mdash; this is a transcription of the program's _octal listing_, which begins at p.
 221 of the scanned pages and proceeds to the end of the scans.
 The octal listing is the assembled form of the PTC ADAPT Self-Test Program.
 The modern LVDC assembler also creates its own octal listing, of course, but this transcribed octal listing can be read by the assembler and used as a cross-check to validate that the modern assembler's results compares with the original assembler's results.
 - PTC-ADAPT-Self-Test-Program.lvdc &mdash; this is a transcription of the program's assembly-language source code.
 It can be used as an input to the modern LVDC assembler.

-Status:  Both files mentioned above have been transcribed.
-The octal-listing file has also been through one round of proof-readinging, but likely still requires additional error-correction.
-The source-code file has not so far been subjected to any proof-reading.
+The transcribed source-code file assembles correctly and its assembled executable octals correspond 100% to those in the transcribed octal listing.
+While the source code and the assembler undoubtedly still contain errors, they are nevertheless likely correct enough for practical purposes.

 # Assembly Using the Modern LVDC Assembler (yaASM.py)

-TBD
+The original assembler program used during the Apollo Project is not available to us, but what we refer to as the _modern assembler_ has been created from scratch and can be used to assemble either the limited amount of LVDC source code or PTC source code available to us.
+The assembler, found in this software repository at ../yaASM.py/yaASM.py requires Python3 to run.
+You should be able to put it in your PATH; it is not dependent on any other files to run.

+The recommended syntax for assembling the PTC ADAPT Self-Test Program is one of the following:

+    cd /to/the/folder/containing/this/file
+    yaASM.py --ptc PTC-ADAPT-Self-Test-Program.tsv <PTC-ADAPT-Self-Test-Program.lvdc >listing.txt

+or

+    cd /to/the/folder/containing/this/file
+    yaASM.py --ptc --past-bugs PTC-ADAPT-Self-Test-Program.tsv <PTC-ADAPT-Self-Test-Program.lvdc >listing.txt

+The difference between these two forms is that the original Apollo-era assembler displayed buggy messages (but created correct executable octals) for a pseudo-op named "BCI".
+By default (upper command), the modern assembler instead produces correct messages in the output assembly listing, but if --past-bugs is added to the command line (lower command), the modern assembler instead mimics the original operation and prints out the buggy messages.

+The --ptc command-line switch must be used, as shown, or else the assembler will attempt to assemble the source code as an LVDC program rather than as a PTC program, and will fail to produce a usable result.

+The files output by the process are:

+- listing.txt &mdash; an assembly listing similar to the original scanned assembly listing, but not attempting to precisely duplicate the old format.
+- yaASM.txt &mdash; an octal listing similar to the octal listing from the original scanned assembly listing, but conforming the (superior) LVDC format rather than the (inferior) original PTC format.
+The data in this file is generated by the assembly process, and is _compared_ by the assembler to the transcribed octal listing, but none of the data in this output file comes from the transcribed octal listing.
+This is a tab-delimited file, intended to be used as input to a PTC emulator program.
+- yaASM.src &mdash; a listing of all source code, on an address by address basis, intended to be used as input to a PTC emulator program.
+- yaASM.sym &mdash; a listing of all symbols in the software, on an address by address basis.
+This is a tab-delimited file intended to be used as input to a PTC emulator program.

+# Emulation, Using PTC/LVDC Emulator Software

+Useful PTC/LVDC emulation software does not presently exist.